 Why The Court Removed A Liquidator From Office is a post about Redhouse Holdings Limited v Johnson CLAIM NO. BVIHCM 2010/0138.

 The applicants in this matter sought the removal of Mr Johnson from office.
-But why did the court remove a liquidator from office?
-This was a rather lugubrious case.
+But why the court removed a liquidator from office was a rather lugubrious case.

 When examined the Court was seemingly critical of a wide range of matters.
 Perhaps the Court considered the range sufficiently wide that although it noted it would be slow to remove its own officer, it felt it relevant to do so in this case.
 There is reference to alleged intimidation, allegations, intemperate behaviour, lack of discretion and so on.